TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- if not, we want to post it, because a predicted cosmos might have not predicted this effect occurring.
 	- this could be done for id-insensitive events like effects tied to weapons and characters
 	- and not necessarily for bullets

-- there was a desync on win 8.1

 - why would a warx fq12 be reloaded?
 	- is another mag chosen for it?